 The Board finds a single transportation system only when there is substantial integration of operations, financial control, and labor and personnel functions.
-GoJet Airlines and Trans States Airlines, Inc., 33 NMB 24 (2005); Burlington N. Santa Fe Ry.
-Co., 32 NMB 163 (2005); Huron and Eastern Ry.
-Co., Inc., 31 NMB 450 (2004); Portland & Western R.R., Inc., 31 NMB 71 (2003); American Airlines and Reno Air, 26 NMB 467 (1999).
-Further, the Board has noted that a substantial degree of overlapping ownership, senior management, and Boards of

-Directors is critical to finding a single transportation system.
+GoJet Airlines,LLC and Trans States Airlines, Inc., 33 NMB 24 (2005); Burlington N. Santa Fe Ry.
+Co., 32 NMB 163 (2005); Huron and E. Ry.
+Co., Inc., 31 NMB 450 (2004); Portland & W. R.R., Inc., 31 NMB 71 (2003); American Airlines and Reno Air, 26 NMB 467 (1999).
+Further, the Board has noted that a substantial degree of overlapping ownership, senior management, and Boards of Directors is critical to finding a single transportation system.
 Precision Valley Aviation, Inc., d/b/a Precision Airlines and Valley Flying Serv., Inc., d/b/a Northeast Express Reg'l Airlines, 20 NMB 619 (1993).
+The Board's substantial integration of operations criteria does not, however, require total integration of operations.
+Allegheny Airlines, Inc./Piedmont Airlines, Inc., 32 NMB 21, 28 (2004).

-The Board recently determined that East and West operate as a single transportation system for the crafts or classes of Fleet Service Employees, Mechanics and Related Employees, and Maintenance Training Specialists.
-US Airways/America West Airlines, 33 NMB 49 (2006).
-The Corporate merger of East and West is complete and substantial steps have been taken toward completion of the operational merger.
+The Board recently determined that East and West operate as a single transportation system for the crafts or classes of Passenger Service Employees, Fleet Service Employees, Mechanics and Related Employees, and Maintenance Training Specialists.
+US Airways/America West Airlines, 33 NMB 151 (2006); US Airways/America West Airlines, 33 NMB 49 (2006).
+The Corporate merger of East and West is complete, and substantial steps have been taken toward completion of the operational merger.

 Since the merger, East and West have moved inexorably forward to form a single system.
-The Carriers have: committed \$300 million to accomplish this transition; relocated the corporate headquarters to Tempe, Arizona; established a single senior management structure; relocated 300-400 management employees from Virginia to Arizona; begun to repaint West's aircraft; begun to implement joint benefit plans; negotiated or commenced negotiating transition agreements organizations representing employees; scheduled the transition to a single reservations system; trained over 900 Fleet or Passenger Service Employees to be cross-utilized on either East West flights; combined the labor relations, human resources, recruiting, finance, corporate communications, marketing and sales, and airport services departments; started the process to select new uniforms for the combined carrier; combined the frequent flyer programs and Club access; made significant changes to routes and schedules; introduced a cobrand to introduce the public to the combined brand, with plans to replace the co-brand with the new US Airways logo; moved East and West to a single counter in 30 of the 37 cities in which the Carriers have overlapping facilities; and begun to remove West signage from domestic stations.
+The Carriers have: committed \$300 million to accomplish this transition; relocated the corporate headquarters to Tempe, Arizona; established a single senior management structure; relocated 300-400 management employees from Virginia to Arizona; begun to repaint West's aircraft; begun to implement joint benefit plans; negotiated or commenced negotiating transition agreements with organizations representing employees; scheduled the transition to a single reservations system; trained over 900 Fleet or Passenger Service Employees to be cross-utilized on either East or West flights; combined the labor relations, human resources, recruiting, finance, corporate communications, marketing and sales, and airport services departments; started the process to select new uniforms for the combined carrier; combined the frequent flyer programs and Club access; made significant changes to routes and schedules; introduced a cobrand to introduce the public to the combined brand; replaced the co-brand with the single US Airways logo; moved East and West to a single counter in 31 of the 37 cities in which the Carriers have overlapping facilities; and begun to remove West signage from domestic stations.

-Based upon the application of the principles cited above to the facts established by the investigation, the Board finds that East and West operate as a single transportation system for representation purposes for the craft or class of Passenger Service Employees.
+Based upon the application of the principles cited above to the facts established by the investigation, the Board finds that East and West operate as a single transportation system for representation purposes for the crafts or classes of Flight Dispatchers, Flight Crew Training Instructors, and Flight Simulator Engineers.